scotchANDsolder/F21PoeticComputation/construction.md

 **Cons**
 - Difficult to get precision (but this might not be a downside)
-- 'Cardboard' aesthetic is difficult to negate
+- 'Cardboard' aesthetic is difficult to resolve

 ### Resources for Cardboard Mechanism:
 - Hummingbird Example: https://www.youtube.com/playlist?list=PLPF7p1VM8NT_0GTUVw-XRCtiuPDUGx1PF